walmartlabs/lacinia/docs/resolve/timing.rst

 ===============

-It can be very interesting to know where your queries are spending their time; Lacinia can help you here; when enabled, Lacinia will collect start/stop and elapsed time for each resolver function that gets invoked.
+It can be very interesting to know where your queries are spending their time; Lacinia can help you here; when enabled, Lacinia will collect start and finish timestamps, and elapsed time, for each resolver function that gets invoked.

 Timing collection is enabled using the key, ``:com.walmartlabs.lacinia/enable-timing?``, in the application context: